fisker/fast-cartesian-product/readme.md

 > super fast cartesian product

-this module before `0.2.0` was not focusing on speed, now it's split into to two modules:
+before `v0.2.0` this module was not focusing on speed, now it's split into to two modules:

 - [`fast-cartesian-product`](https://github.com/fisker/fast-cartesian-product)